eslint/eslint/docs/developer-guide/working-with-plugins.md

 };
 ```

-The `preprocess` method takes the file contents and filename as arguments, and returns an array of strings to lint.
-The strings will be linted separately but still be registered to the filename.
+**The `preprocess` method** takes the file contents and filename as arguments, and returns an array of code blocks to lint.
+The code blocks will be linted separately but still be registered to the filename.

+A code block has two properties `text` and `filename`; the `text` property is the content of the block and the `filename` property is the name of the block.
+ESLint checks the file extension of the `filename` property to know the kind of the code block.
+If the file extension was included in [`--ext` CLI option](../user-guide/command-line-interface.md#--ext), ESLint resolves `overrides` configs by the `filename` property then lint the code block.
+Otherwise, ESLint just ignores the code block.

 It's up to the plugin to decide if it needs to return just one part, or multiple pieces.
 For example in the case of processing `.html` files, you might want to return just one item in the array by combining all scripts, but for `.md` file where each JavaScript block might be independent, you can return multiple items.

-The `postprocess` method takes a two-dimensional array of arrays of lint messages and the filename.
+**The `postprocess` method** takes a two-dimensional array of arrays of lint messages and the filename.
 Each item in the input array corresponds to the part that was returned from the `preprocess` method.
 The `postprocess` method must adjust the locations of all errors to correspond to locations in the original, unprocessed code, and aggregate them into a single flat array and return it.

 Reported problems have the following location information: